Corporate Electric is an authorised distributor for Siemens fire alarm systems.

-We establish fire protection goals by referencing the minimum levels of protection mandated by the appropriate building code.
+We establish fire protection goals by referencing the minimum levels of protection mandated by the appropriate building and fire code.
 Our fire alarm designer then details specific components, arrangements, and interfaces necessary to accomplish these goals.
 Equipment specifically manufactured for these purposes is selected and standardized installation methods are anticipated during the design.
 In the Cayman Islands, NFPA 72, The National Fire Alarm Code is the established installation standard.

 A typical fire alarm system has the following components: